Dual Alliance (1879)

-The Dual Alliance (Zweibund, Kettős Szövetség) was a defensive alliance between Germany and Austria-Hungary, which was created by treaty on October 7, 1879, as part of Germany's Otto von Bismarck's system of alliances to prevent or limit war.
+The Dual Alliance (Zweibund, Kettős Szövetség) was a defensive alliance between Germany and Austria-Hungary, which was created by treaty on 7 October 1879, as part of Germany's Otto von Bismarck's system of alliances to prevent or limit war.
 The two powers promised each other support in case of attack by Russia.
 Also, each state promised benevolent neutrality to the other if one of them was attacked by another European power (generally taken to be France, even more so after the Franco-Russian Alliance of 1894).
 Bismarck saw the alliance as a way to prevent the isolation of the German Empire, which had just been founded a few years before, and to preserve peace, as Russia would not wage war against both empires.

 Formation

 When Austria-Hungary and Germany formed an alliance in 1879, it was one of the more surprising alliances of its time.
 Though both shared the German language and a similar culture, Austria-Hungary and Germany were often driven apart, most notably during the recent Austro-Prussian War.
 Additionally, the Habsburg rulers believed that the promotion of nationalism, which was favoured by Germany, would destroy their multinational empire.
 However, their common distrust of Russia brought both empires together for a common cause.

+Alternatively, the Habsburg Empire could explore the strategic advantage of an alliance with newly republican France.

 Alliance against Russia

 After the formation of the German Empire in 1871, German Chancellor Otto von Bismarck wanted to portray his nation as a peacemaker and preserver of the European status quo, to gain more power for the German Empire and to unify Germany.
 In 1878, the Russian Empire defeated the Ottoman Empire in the Russo-Turkish War.
 The resulting Treaty of San Stefano gave Russia considerable influence in the Balkans, a development that outraged Austria-Hungary, Russia's chief rival in the Balkan region (despite being an ally of the Russians and the Germans in the League of the Three Emperors).
 Hence, in 1878, Bismarck called an international conference (the Congress of Berlin) to sort out the problem.
 The Treaty of Berlin that resulted from the conference reversed Russia's gains from the Treaty of San Stefano and provided the Austrians with compensation in the form of Bosnia.
 Despite Bismarck's attempts to play the role of an "honest broker" at the Congress of Berlin, Russo-German relations deteriorated following the conference.
 The Three Emperors' League was discontinued, and Germany and Austria-Hungary were free to ally against Russia.
+The idea of a British and Austro-Hungarian alliance illustrates the complexities of 19th-century diplomacy.
+The later establishment of Austria-Hungary’s defensive alliance with Germany in October 1879 illustrates the limits imposed by geographic, political, and cultural factors on diplomacy.
+Britain, wary of entanglement in continental rivalries, was hesitant to commit, highlighting the cautious calculus.